Introduction/Executive Summary

 • Support Organisational Climate Action Plan objectives within ethical and sustainable procurement processes.

-Key Objective 3 - Support a sustainable economic environment
+Key Objective 3 – Support a Sustainable Economic Environment

 • Embed sustainable and socially responsible purchasing to reflect the Scottish Model of Procurement and the Council’s Climate Action Plan